This actor from Philadelphia has been sober since 29 years old and played the character Jackson Maine from "A Star is Born"

 What is Distress Tolerance?

-This substance’s withdrawal symptoms can include severe muscle pain, nausea, and uncontrollable cravings, often requiring a medically supervised detox process.
+This substance’s withdrawal symptoms can include severe muscle pain, nausea, hot and cold flashes, and uncontrollable cravings, often requiring a medically supervised detox process.

 What is Opioids?